Apple launches iPhone 12, 12 Mini, 12 Pro and 12 Pro Max – how to find the cheapest deals

 Tech giant Apple has unveiled its new handset range, the iPhone 12, 12 Mini, 12 Pro and 12 Pro Max, while cutting the price of the now-older iPhone 11, SE and XR.
 Buying a new iPhone is never MoneySaving and early adopters usually pay the most.
 But if you're determined to get one, we've got some tips on how to cut costs below.

-You'll be able to order some of the new models from this Friday (16 October).
+Some of the new models are now available to order.
 Yet the latest iPhones won't come with headphones or a power adapter (you'll just get a USB-C to Lightning cable).
 This means those new to Apple or those with older equipment that is not compatible may need to buy these separately, with a USB-C power adapter costing £19 with Apple directly.

 However, in a first for the firm, its new range will be compatible with the faster 5G network (though 5G won't be available across the whole of the UK until 2022).